top of page

 At the time Josh Kirby died, Paul Kidby and Pratchett had already been collaborating on an illustrated Discworld novella, The Last Hero, which used Kidby's artist's work throughout and therefore of course on the cover too.
 Thus the next Discworld book due out already had a Kidby look.

 And the next book after that was to be The Amazing Maurice and His Educated Rodents.
 This was the first Discworld novel overtly for a junior audience and so had different design demands than its predecessors.
-Doubleday commissioned illustrator David Wyatt for the job, whose work is iconic of late nineties to 2010s children’s publishing.
+Doubleday commissioned illustrator David Wyatt for the cover job, whose work is iconic of late nineties to 2010s children’s publishing.
 His style also happens to be in a similar school to that of Paul Kidby’s – highly proficient realism pushed into well-managed characterful stylisation, with a great skill for dramatic and atmospheric lighting.

 Thus the next couple of Discworld books out after Kirby’s death were set apart from the main canon in one way or another, and were clearly always slated to employ different artists.